Autopano Video - Practical synchronization

 Ideally, it would be best if your equipment could assure this synchronicity but that is not always possible, which is why Autopano Video gives you the necessary tools to do so.

-Synchronisation problem down to the same frame
+Synchronization problem down to the same frame

 We should also note that synchronisation down to the same frame does not entirely correct temporal stabilisation problems.